 Work in emergency care first responder roles in a variety of settings such as ambulance, outdoor recreation, marine, industrial and volunteer rescue.

 This programme is delivered online with block courses.
-Please check the dates and locations before enrolling.
 The first block course is only held in Porirua with subsequent courses available in Auckland, Palmerston North, Christchurch or Invercargill.

 Further study opportunities

-Graduates may progress to New Zealand Diploma in Ambulance Practice (Level 5) or Bachelor of Health Science (Paramedic) (Level 7).
+Graduates may progress to the Bachelor of Health Science (Paramedic) (Level 7).

 NCEA level 1 or equivalent qualification/work experience and a current first aid certificate.